 Hilton Surpass Weekend Night Reward Basics

-The Hilton Honors Ascend Card and Hilton Honors American Express Business Card each offer a weekend night reward after you spend $15,000 on the card in a calendar year.
+The Hilton Honors Surpass Card offers a weekend night reward when you spend $15,000 on the card in a calendar year.
 This certificate can be redeemed at a vast majority of Hilton properties, and there’s only a very small list of excluded hotels.

-The certificate is valid for a year from when it’s issued, and as long as a standard room is available on a weekend night (in most parts of the world that includes Friday, Saturday, and Sunday nights), you should be able to redeem it.
-Hilton standard rooms cost as much as 95,000 points per night, so that’s potentially the maximum value you could get from this.
+The certificate is valid for a year from when it’s issued, and as long as a standard room is available on a weekend night (that includes Friday, Saturday, and Sunday nights), you should be able to redeem it.
+Hilton standard rooms cost as much as 120,000 points per night, so that’s potentially the maximum value you could get from this.

-So if you spent $15,000 on either of these cards you’d receive 45,000 Honors points, plus you’d get a weekend night reward, valid at a hotel retailing for up to 95,000 points per night.
-That’s potentially a return worth up to the equivalent of 140,000 Honors points, or ~9.3 Honors points per dollar spent.
+So if you spent $15,000 on either of these cards in non-bonused categories you’d receive 45,000 Honors points, plus you’d get a weekend night reward, valid at a hotel retailing for up to 120,000 points per night.
+That’s potentially a return worth up to the equivalent of 165,000 Honors points, or 11 Honors points per dollar spent.

-- It expires after a year, so you have a limited window in which you can use it
+- The reward expires after a year, so you have a limited window in which you can use it

 - In order to maximize this certificate you’d have to redeem at the most expensive hotels, which greatly reduces the flexibility in terms of where you can redeem